pojntfx/bofied/README.md

 ### Config Script

 The config script is separate from the config file and is used to dynamically decide which file to send to which node based on it's IP address, MAC address and processor architecture.
 It can be set & validated using either the frontend or WebDAV.
-The default config script returns a PC x86 executable for x86 BIOS nodes and an EFI executable for all other nodes:
+The default config script, which is fetched from [pojntfx/ipxe-binaries](https://github.com/pojntfx/ipxe-binaries), returns a matching executable based on the architecture:

 ```go
 package config